27 NCAC 01B .0111 Grievances: Form and Filing

 (2) that a plea entered in a criminal case was not made voluntarily and knowingly, unless a court granted a motion for appropriate relief based upon the member's conduct;

-(3) that a member's advice or strategy in a civil or criminal matter was inadequate or ineffective.
+(3) that a member's advice or strategy in a civil or criminal matter was inadequate or ineffective; and

 (f) Limitation of Grievances.